 I think that some anti-racist Spurs fans are buying into this idea that Spurs really is the Jewish team.
 And that leads them to imagine that the experience of Jewish Arsenal, West Ham and Chelsea fans doesn’t matter because Arsenal, West Ham and Chelsea are just the enemy, and nobody should care what happens there; beyond the Tottenham-Jewish pale.

 Some have conflated their Spurs and their Jewish identities.
 They think that ‘Yiddo’ is somehow a way of opposing antisemitism.
 I think we should get back to anti-racist thinking, together.
 I’m astonished to discover that even serious people at Spurs seem to have lost their ability to think beyond Tottehnam High Road.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.